tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 So what is the unarticulated process that is responsible for these transitions, i.e. how do scientific revolutions happen?
 We have intuitive visions of this occurring overnight.
-An individual experiment yields unexpected results, contradicting an expected hypothesis, while irrefutably supporting an alternate theory to take its place.
+An individual experiment yields unexpected results, contradicting conventional theory, while irrefutably supporting an alternate theory to take its place.
 But in practice, this *never* happens.

 At first, and often for years or centuries, no discrepancy between theory and